-The Wheaton to Takoma/Langley Breezeway connects Wheaton to Takoma/Langley and White Oak and will be composed of separated bike lanes in urban and urbanizing areas, and sidepaths.
+The Wheaton to Takoma/Langley Breezeway connects Veirs Mill Road to Prince George's County and will be composed of separated bike lanes in urban and urbanizing areas, and sidepaths.
 Major infrastructure projects include:

 • New bridge over Interstate-495.

 White Flint to Rock Spring